Freetech-Solutions/omlnginx/README.md

 $ docker-compose up -d

-A flask server would be running at 0.0.0.0:1440 with a Gearman job server and a Gearman worker.
+A flask server would be running at 0.0.0.0:1440 with a Gearman job server and 3 Gearman workers.

 Do: